gitlabhq/omnibus-gitlab/doc/settings/configuration.md

 ## Configuring runtime directory

-When Prometheus monitoring is enabled, GitLab-monitor will conduct measurements of each Unicorn process (Rails metrics).
+When Prometheus monitoring is enabled, gitlab-exporter will conduct measurements of each Unicorn process (Rails metrics).
 Every Unicorn process will need to write a metrics file to a temporary location for each controller request.
 Prometheus will then collect all these files and process their values.